-It’s not even officially winter yet here in New England and the weather has already been brutal, bringing with it multiple arctic blasts.
+It’s not even officially winter yet here in New England and the weather has already been brutal, bringing with it freezing temps and snow.
 Did you know when temps fall below 0°F it can lead to Indoor Air Quality (IAQ) problems?
 The reason being is because freezing temperatures can penetrate deep into the structure of a building, like exterior walls and uninsulated spaces, which leads to frozen pipes.
 When pipes burst, whether they are inside a coil unit of an HVAC, a portable or sanitary water line or part of the fire sprinkler system, it can lead to flooding, water damage and eventually mold growth, which in turn causes loads of air quality issues.

 Tips to prevent frozen pipes:

 - Seal spaces and openings that allow cold air to seep in.

 - Keep your thermostat running at night or when you’re away for the day (above 55°F)